Last Updated: March 31, 2022

 Terrifying, right?
 There’s more:

-Data Breach Statistics 2020
+Data Breach Statistics 2021

-1. In 2019, there were 3,950 data breaches with confirmed data loss, globally.
+1. In 2021, there were 4,145 data breaches globally.

-2. More than 77% of organizations don’t have a cyber incident plan.
+5. 56% of organizations don’t have a cyber incident plan.

 People don’t seem to take cybersecurity breaches very seriously.
 That results in exposures that last shockingly long.